What is the reason for the "Undergraduate Funding Limit Rule"?

 How do I drop a class if Add/Drop/Late Registration has already passed?

-After add/drop/late registration has already passed, students mist obtain a drop form from the Registrar's Office in order to drop a course.
+After add/drop/late registration has already passed, students must obtain a drop form from the Registrar's Office in order to drop a course.
 Dropping online through DuckTrax will not be available.

 If I drop a course will it show on my transcript and will receive a refund for dropping the course?